yohannes911/select2/doc/select2.md

 The protocol is currently implemented in Java and Scala.
 See `src/java` and `src/scala`.
 The code builds upon the Java-builtin synchronization primitive: `volatile` and nothing more.

-Note that the above means that the API (with some possible modifications) might be used for prior versions of Java 1.5.
-Some modifications might be necessary since the behavious of `volatile` changed in Java 1.5.
+Note that the above means that the API (with some possible modifications) might be used for earlier versions of Java prior to 1.5.
+Some modifications might be necessary since the behaviour of `volatile` changed in Java 1.5.

 ### Code quality ###